TristanRhodes/tristanrhodes.github.io/_posts/2022-01-07-expression-parsing.markdown

   </tr>
 </table>

-### Basic Parsers
+### Basic Parser Rules

-In order to begin to process the above scenarios, we're going to need to create some parsers to handle our expression rules, let's stick with those needed just for handling DayTime for now:
+In order to begin to process the above scenarios, we're going to need something to handle our expression rules, let's stick with those needed just for handling DayTime for now:

 * IsToken - A parser that matches a single token.
 (These would be the blue Token nodes in the tree)
 * Then - A parser that matches two consecutive parsers together in a chain.
-* Select - A parser that converts the result of one Parser into a different object type.
+* Select - A parser that converts the result of one Parser into a different result type.
 (These would be the purple higher order nodes in the tree)

 ### Parser Chaining

 How do you start to combine these together?
-We are in a situation where we have a list of tokens we want to provide to a parser, but we also want to put a parser inside another parser and do some magic...
+We are in a situation where we have a list of tokens we want to provide to a parser, but we also need to put a parser inside another parser and do some magic...
 We're missing some key concepts.
 Let's go back to our naive parser implementation:

 ```csharp
 public interface IParser<T>